giacomocerquone/react-perspective-cropper/README.md

 ## Intro

 react-perspective-cropper doesn't, yet, do live borders recognition like some famous mobile apps.<br />
-Though it exports a main `<DocumentScanner />` component which given an image it renders a cropper component with an already applied but editable crop area.<br />
+Though it exports a main `<Cropper />` component which given an image it renders a cropper component with an already applied but editable crop area.<br />
 You **must** pass an img through the `src` prop otherwise the component won't be rendered.
-Then you get the "onComplete" callback that receives a cropState.
-Once you got that, whenever your user finished cropping, you can call a utility method exported by this lib which is `cropAndFilterImg()` which, guess what, crops and filter the image (you can choose the result format between base64 and blob).<br /><br />
+Using its ref you have a `done` async method that you can call and it will return the cropped and filtered image (you can choose the result format between base64 and blob).<br /><br />

 If you have special needs, please open a issue and we'll discuss it there!